 And the best part?

-The better you are at playing cool chord progressions, the better your guitar solos sound too (you see how below).
+The better you are at playing cool chord progressions, the better your lead guitar playing sounds too (you see how below).

 Let's get into it!

-Watch this video to see how cool your guitar playing sounds when you have fun with chords:
+Watch this video to see how cool your guitar playing sounds when you have fun with creative guitar chords:

-Now that you heard a few examples of awesome-sounding chords, here are 5 proven ways to make simple chords sound better:
+Now that you heard a few examples of awesome-sounding & creative guitar chords, here are 5 proven ways to make simple chords sound better:

 Idea #1.
-Extend Chords With Other Notes From The Scale.
+Play Creative Guitar Chords With Other Notes From The Scale.
 Here Is How:

 Emotion To Any Guitar Lick